ECAA Section 1A tests Maths. Students tend not to struggle too much with this section – but this does not make preparing for it any less important.

 b. when the probabilities are dependent on the previous outcome.

-Whatever you exam board, you should have covered all of these topics at some point through your GCSEs and A-levels.
+Whatever your exam board, you should have covered all of these topics at some point during your GCSEs and A-levels.